enderpuff/Enderpuff/README.md

 - 👋 Hi, I’m @Enderpuff
 - 👀 I’m interested in Animation, programming
-- 🌱 I’m currently learning Animation
+- 🌱 I’m currently learning C# and Unity.
-- 💞️ I’m looking to collaborate on T3ddy night funkin', FNF VS Mecha Chicken
+- 📫 My youtube is @_Enderpuff and my twitter is @DaisyDotHX
-- 📫 How to reach me YT: ~Enderpuff
+- ‼ This repo is pretty outdated, so expect me to change it in the future.

 <!---
 Enderpuff/Enderpuff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.